 Alison Orde - St Albans City & District Council

 Alison has worked for St Albans City and District Council for some 30 years.
 She has worked on many interesting projects including St Albans becoming “Mayfair” on the monopoly board and has a wealth of experience and works closely with stakeholders in upholding civic life in St Albans.
 As one of the five Magna Carta towns, St Albans was privileged to host the actual document as part of its 800th celebrations.

 Clare Richardson - North Kesteven District Council

 Clare has worked in Local Government for over 30 years.
-She joined South Kesteven District Council in 1986 and has held a Civic Officer role for 5 years.
-Clare joined North Kesteven District Council in February 2017 as Civic Office and finds her membership with NACO both rewarding and informative.
+She joined South Kesteven District Council in 1986 and has held a Civic Officer role since 2012.
+Clare joined North Kesteven District Council in February 2017 as Civic Officer and finds her membership with NACO both rewarding and informative.